 "Neither you nor your husband should hesitate to continue consulting professional marriage counselors, individually and together if possible, and also to take advantage of the supportive counseling which can come from wise and mature friends.
 Non-Bahá'í counseling can be useful but it is usually necessary to temper it with Bahá'í insight."
-(On behalf of the Universal House of Justice: The Compilations, Vol. II, "Preserving Bahá'í Marriages", p.
-455)
+(On behalf of the Universal House of Justice, "To Set the World in Order", #67)

-(An explanatory document about Bahá'í marriage for couples to give to a non-Bahá'í therapist is located at: www.bahaimarriage.net/resources troubledmarriages.html)
+(An explanatory document about Bahá'í marriage for couples to give to a non-Bahá'í therapist is located at: www.bahaimarriage.net/resources troubledmarriages.html) It is also included in the book Re-Vitalizing Our Marriage by Susanne M. Alexander.